-- Place this mixture in a large container and add some water.
-Then it is churned by a wooden hand churner.
+- Place this mixture in a large container and add some ice-cold water.
+For churning use a wooden hand churner.
 In Indian tradition, a unique wooden churner called mathani is used in making ghee from cream.

-- In this process, the butter separates from the cream.
+- In this process, the butter separates from the buttermilk (chhaach).
 The butter is washed a few times and used to prepare the ghee.

 - Ideally, a thick copper kadhai or wok is used to melt the butter, and then the liquid is heated on a low flame.
 After some time the ghee gets settled at the bottom of the kadhai.
 In due time, the classic aroma of ghee will also start to come out.